bytewax/bytewax/docs/examples/kafka-enrichment.md

 Enriching Streaming Data from Kafka
 ===========================

 This example will cover how to write a dataflow to support in-line data enrichment.
 Data enrichment is the process of adding to or enhancing data to make it more suitable or useful for a specific purpose.
 It is most often the result of joining additional data from a 3rd party database or another internal data source.
-For this specific example we will consume a stream of ip addresses from Kafka as input, enrich them with third party data to determine the location of the IP address and then produce data to Kafka.
+For this specific example we will consume a stream of IP addresses from Kafka as input, enrich them with third party data to determine the location of the IP address, and then produce data to Kafka.
 This example will leverage the `KafkaInputConfig` and `KafkaOutputConfig` to do so.

 Prerequisites
 ---------